Prabha Kotiswaran

-Prabha Kotiswaran is a professor of law & social Justice working at King's College London (KCL), UK.
+Prabha Kotiswaran is a professor of law and social justice working at King's College London (KCL) in the United Kingdom.

 Career

 Professor Prabha obtained her undergraduate degree from the National Law School of India University, and a doctorate degree from Harvard University, USA.
 She later practised law at Debevoise and Plimpton, two eminent law firms in New York, USA.
 She was a lecturer at the School of Oriental and African Studies at the University of London.
 She joined KCL in 2012.

 Research & teaching

 Prabha teaches undergraduate and postgraduate courses at the KCL.
 These include, but not limited to, Criminal Law, Jurisprudence, and Law & Social Theory.
 Professor Kotiswaran has published over 35 research papers and many books.
 She published her first research paper in 2001 titled "Preparing for Civil Disobedience: Indian Sex Workers and the Law."